combinatorics-kr/cw2024/schedule.md

   Moreover, we characterize 1-homogeneous graphs with classical parameters and $a_1 > 0$, as well as tight distance-regular graphs.<br/>
    This is a joint work with J. Koolen, M. Abdullah, B. Gebremichel.

+<p><a name="seo"></a></p>

+- 서재현 (Yonsei University)<br/>
+**Title**: Transversal Hamilton paths and cycles of arbitrary orientations in tournament <br/>
+**Abstract**: It is well-known that a tournament always contains a directed Hamilton path.
+Rosenfeld conjectured that if a tournament is sufficiently large, it contains a Hamilton path of any given orientation.
+This conjecture was approved by Thomason, and Havet and Thomassé completely resolved it by showing there are exactly three exceptions.<br/>
+We generalized this result into a transversal setting.
+Let $T = \{T_1, . . . , T_{n−1}\}$ be a collection of tournaments on a common vertex set $V$ of size $n$.
+We showed that if $n$ is sufficiently large, there is a Hamilton path on $V$ of any given orientation which is obtained by collecting exactly one arc from each $T_i$.
+Such a path is said to be transversal.<br/>
+It is also a folklore that a strongly connected tournament always contains a directed Hamilton cycle.
+Rosenfeld made a conjecture for arbitrarily oriented Hamilton cycles in tournaments as well, which was approved by Thomason (for sufficiently large tournaments) and Zein (by specifying all the exceptions).
+We also showed a transversal version of this result.
+Together with the aforementioned result, it extends our previous research, which is on transversal generalizations of existence of directed paths and cycles in tournaments.<br/>
+This is a joint work with Debsoumya Chakraborti, Jaehoon Kim, and Hyunwoo Lee.